-The site is expected to support some variety of wildlife species given its location being near the San Bernardino National Forest.
-Black-tailed jackrabbit (Lepus californicus), California ground squirrels (Spermophilus beecheyi), and desert cottontail (Sylvilagus audubonii) were the only mammals observed during the field investigations.
-Scat observed throughout the site was identified as coyote (Canis latrans), who may traverse the site during hunting activities.
+The site is expected to support a variety of wildlife species given its location in the rural area of Joshua Tree just north of the National Park and being surrounded by native desert vegetation providing shelter and suitable habitat.
+Desert cottontail (Sylvilagus audubonii), California ground squirrel (Otospermophilus beecheyi), antelope ground squirrel (Ammospermophilus leucurus), and black-tailed jackrabbit (Lepus californicus) were the only mammals observed during the field investigations even though other species, which are common in the area, are expected to inhabit the site such as the California ground squirrel (Spermophilus beecheyi).
+Tracks and scat were observed throughout the site belonging to coyotes (Canis latrans), which may traverse the site during hunting activities.

-Some birds observed on site during the field investigations included ravens (Corvus corax), house finch (Haemorhous mexicanus), brown-headed cowbird (Molothrus ater), Cooper's hawk (Accipiter cooperii), Bewick's wren (Thryomanes bewickii), Say's phoebe (Sayornis saya), cactus wren (Campylorhynchus brunneicapillus), California quail (Callipepla californica), and mourning dove (Zenaida macroura).
+Some birds observed on site during the field investigations included ravens (Corvus corax), house finches (Haemorhous mexicanus), cactus wren (Campylorhynchus brunneicapillus), black-throated sparrow (Amphispiza bilineata), Euarasian collared dove (Streptopelia decaocto), and mourning dove (Zenaida macroura).
 Other avian species that were observed or expected to utilize the site and surrounding area are discussed in section 5.0.

-Reptiles observed during the survey were limited to only the common side-blotched lizard (Uta stansburiana) and long-nosed leopard lizard (Gambelia wislizenii).
+Reptiles observed during the survey were limited to only the western whiptail lizard (Cnemidophorus tigris).
 A list of reptiles that could possibly inhabit the site or occur in the surrounding areas are discussed in section 5.0.